MooersLab/pymolsnips/README.md

 let g:UltiSnipsSnippetDirectories=['/Users/blaine/.vim/my-snippets/Ultisnips','UltiSnips']
 ```

-The following step is to define the `*.pml' file type inside a *pml.vim* file.
+The following step is to define the `*.pml` file type inside a `pml.vim` file.
-The *pml.vim* file is stored inside of a subfolder that contains the file type definition files.
+The `pml.vim` file is stored inside of a subfolder that contains the file type definition files.
 This subfolder is called *ftdetect*, which is stored inside of the *~/.vim/bundle/ultisnips* folder.
 This step is not necessary if you install the *bioSyntax-vim* plugin because it contains a *pml.vim* in its ftdetect subfolder.
 The *bioSyntax-vim* also provides color syntax highlighting for *.pml* files.